-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

-NPRs Greg Allen reports from Miami, where fraud is a particular problem.
+NPR's Greg Allen reports from Miami, where fraud is a particular problem.

 GREG ALLEN: It was a big arrest even for Miami.
 In December, federal authorities broke up a $40-million Medicare fraud scheme involving home health care services, covered here by Miami TV station CBS 4.

-Eric Bustillo, head of the economic crime section at the U.S. Attorney's Office in Miami, says last year alone, his lawyers prosecuted nearly a billion dollars in fraudulent Medicare claims.
+ALLEN: Eric Bustillo, head of the economic crime section at the U.S. Attorney's Office in Miami, says last year alone, his lawyers prosecuted nearly a billion dollars in fraudulent Medicare claims.

-Assistant Attorney General Lanny Breuer says similar strike forces have now been set up in cities around the country.
+ALLEN: Assistant Attorney General Lanny Breuer says similar strike forces have now been set up in cities around the country.

 ALLEN: Recently, strike forces were started in Detroit and Brooklyn, because that's where Medicare fraud was turning up.
 Eric Bustillo with the South Florida U.S. Attorney's Office says it turns out that many of those schemes were developed by criminals from Miami.

-Mr. BUSTILLO: In many instances, these individuals knew that the likelihood that law enforcement was going to catch wind of it was fairly significant.
+BUSTILLO: In many instances, these individuals knew that the likelihood that law enforcement was going to catch wind of it was fairly significant.
 And so they that decided, you know what, let me take it to another state where there's not the same level of scrutiny.

-Calvin Sneed is a former investigator with Health and Human Services who now helps combat fraud as a consultant to Blue Cross and Blue Shield.
+ALLEN: Calvin Sneed is a former investigator with Health and Human Services who now helps combat fraud as a consultant to Blue Cross and Blue Shield.
 He believes the federal government might learn a lot from the way private insurance companies guard against fraud, such as analyzing claims submitted by doctors and other health care providers before they're paid.

-Mr. Calvin SNEED (Consultant, Blue Cross and Blue Shield): The enforcement is very, very expensive.
+SNEED: The enforcement is very, very expensive.
 And if you are paying and chasing, the dollars that you're spending to pay and chase is exponentially higher to go after that money and then recover it, than it is to invest that money on the front end and catch that money before it goes out the door.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR News, Miami.

-INSKEEP: You can follow our health coverage, and in fact, have NPR's coverage follow you - or have it follow you with the NPR News app, a little program that makes it easier to find NPR News on the phones, like the one I'm holding now.
+INSKEEP: You can follow our health coverage, and in fact, have NPR's coverage follow you - or have it follow you - with the NPR News app, a little program that makes it easier to find NPR News on the phones, like the one I'm holding now.
 It's available on many mobile devices.

 INSKEEP: On this public radio station, you're hearing MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.